givensuman/todoodle/angular/review.md

 ## Overall - 6/10
 I didn't really like Angular.
 I'm sure it's fantastic for huge teams, and I think I understand how as an Angular developer it's easy to jump into a foreign component and figure it out.
 Yes, it has an insanely powerful CLI and Google-built ecosystem.
 I just didn't think it was fun to write.
-Granted, Angular is probably not the choice anyone would make for a to-do app this simple, but on a component-by-component basis I don't think it's
+Granted, Angular is probably not the choice anyone would make for a to-do app this simple, but on a component-by-component basis I don't think it's the move.

 In summary, I see it's value, and I'm sure it's powerful if you're used to it, I just think there's other frameworks doing things better.

-Also it wouldn't apply my stylesheet and I have no idea why.
-(Fixed)

 ## Documentation/Help - 6/10
 If Vue documentation is a well-built manual that tells you what you need to know, Angular documentation is a textbook from 30 years ago that is overwhelming and foreign.
 Documentation is exhaustive and there are plenty of examples, it's just there's a ton of it and I didn't find beginner-friendliness to be the forefront in the writing.